Spectory/actor_model_and_elixir_dev_meeting/debugging.md

 #Debugging
 <img src="./cockroaches.jpg" alt="Drawing" width="250" />

 Much of your time as a computer programmer will likely be spent debugging.
-There is no text book answer foe 'how to debug', but I found those guidelines helpful.
+There is no text book answer on 'how to debug', but hopefully you'll find those guidelines helpful.

 ===